-All innovations derive from effort.
+All innovations derive from the effort.
 While every idea will not be a success, employees should be encouraged to keep the creative process flowing.
-Rewarding team members for having the courage to share those ideas keeps the team from stagnating.
+Rewarding team members for having the courage to share those ideas keep the team from stagnating.

 Reward the Team as a Whole

 Great ideas often come from individuals, but they are implemented by entire teams.
 Rewarding the team for their work is a great way to encourage the members to continue working together.
 This collective effort is what will spur further innovation.